International Men's Health Week: Wear BLUE for Men's Health

 Friday of Men's Health Week has been officially named Wear BLUE Day for the week.
 Organizations and individuals can host a Wear BLUE day to raise awareness and money for education about men's need to seek regular checkups, or testicular cancer education, prostate cancer education, or other health issues that affect men.
 (Cardiovascular disease, skin cancer, lung cancer, diabetes, gout, and more.)
-Wear BLUE was created by Men's Health Network to raise awareness about the importance of male health and to encourage men to live longer and healthier lives.
+Wear BLUE was created by Ana Fadich-Tomsic, MPH, CHES of Men's Health Network to raise awareness about the importance of male health and to encourage men to live longer and healthier lives.